How I become a "Creative Entrepreneur"!

 During the summer after my sophomore year, my first original song came to me.
 It happed while I was hitch-hiking alone all over the country (a spontaneous gesture in reaction to a faulty love connection)!
 I gained some unexpected insights on that trip.
 Through all the ups and downs, writing poems and song lyrics soothed me.
 I added the music to fully express my emotions.
 My raw feelings then magically became more distant and turned into stories anyone might experience.

 I eventually realized traveling around like a vagabond was boring and returned to college.
 In my junior year, I started dating a rock musician whose band performed out locally.
 One night, his band was playing a high school dance in a hotel ballroom.
 I took a break and walked down the hall to the hotel's lounge.
 There I saw a girl sitting on a stool playing her guitar.
 I said to myself "I can do that!"
 Then I quickly learned what I needed to do in order to get paid to sing in a variety of venues.
-I paulawithguitar1976 72207enhanced 400x500started asking hotels, restaurants, and coffee shops to hire me.
+I started asking hotels, restaurants, and coffee shops to hire me.
 Voila!
 I was deeper into the music business.

 After college, I moved to San Diego, California and performed around the area.
 I invested in professional gear and had my first solo photo shoot (one of my promo photos is pictured to the left).
 When invited to a friend's baby shower, I prepared an original musical gift (concept now included in "Verses to Go").
 It was a lullaby I presented in person with my guitar.
 I gave my friend a hand-notated copy of the song as a keepsake.
 Years later, I recorded a piano version of "Child of Lil's" on my album "Renewed".